Cats get sick from time to time.

 Second, create a calm, loving and relaxing environment for your cat.
 Make your cat feel good, groom it regularly and let it rest.
-Since stress weakens the immune system, which then helps the virus to break out, a stress-free surrounding will prevent the disease’s symptoms from showing.
+Since stress encourages virus growth by weakening the immune system, a stress-free environment will help prevent the disease’s symptoms from showing.

 Pro tip: Mix in some catnip into your cat’s food bowl to get your kitty in a relaxed and playful mood.

 Additionally, there are medications that are proven to help some cats with FHV-1.
 Anti-viral drugs like AZT have shown to decrease the blood concentration of the virus; as well as reducing the symptoms to a minimum.
 Study results do vary in this case as well though; so it is best to consult your veterinarian about these medications.